Free delivery on orders over £100

 Some people with dry skin find AHAs too drying.
 However, BHAs are known to be less irritating, drying and less likely to cause redness.
 They can even help to calm sensitive skin.
 Therefore, if you have very dry skin or are prone to sensitivity—or you’ve had reactions to AHAs in the past—you could try BHAs to get a lot of the same benefits.

-Face Dr top tip: Just because you find an ingredient drying or irritating doesn’t mean you necessarily have to stop using it all together.
+Face Dr top tip: Just because you find an ingredient drying or irritating doesn’t mean you necessarily have to stop using it all altogether.
 Some people find that using an AHA or BHA every day is too irritating, but using it just a few times a week is fine for their skin.
 Often, a small reaction will even pass once the skin has been exfoliated.
 Worried about reactions?
 Reach out to an expert who can advise you on the best way to bring AHAs and BHAs into your routine if you’re new to the ingredients.

 AHAS vs BHAs for combination skin

-If you have combination skin, you’re probably better going for a BHA that can tackle oiliness in your shiny areas.
+If you have combination skin, you’re probably better off going for a BHA that can tackle oiliness in your shiny areas.
 If this isn’t a huge problem for you, you can focus on other concerns—like ageing, acne and hyperpigmentation—and go for either AHAs or BHAs depending on which concerns you want to tackle.

 Can you use AHAs and BHAs together?

 The short answer is yes!
 You can use AHAs and BHAs together to maximise the benefits for your skin.
-However, while some people can use both ingredients and not see any irritation from it, others may need to be careful they’re not over exfoliating.
+However, while some people can use both ingredients and not see any irritation from it, others may need to be careful they’re not over-exfoliating.

 You can alternate AHAs and BHAs in your routine.
 For example, you could use an AHA on one night and a BHA the next night.
 Or you can look for products which combine both as the ingredients have then been formulated in the right percentages to be used at the same time.